miguelx97/LinkedIn-Connect/README.md

 1. Install the [Tampermonkey extension](https://www.tampermonkey.net/) for your browser.
 2. Click the Tampermonkey icon and select "Create a new script".
 3. Delete the default template and paste the script.
+4. Make sure CONFIG.DEV_MODE is set to false
-4. Save the script and enable it.
+5. Save the script and enable it.
-5. Open [LinkedIn My Network](https://www.linkedin.com/mynetwork/) and click the "Auto Connect" button.
+6. Open [LinkedIn My Network](https://www.linkedin.com/mynetwork/) and click the "Auto Connect" button.

 ## Usage